wactbprot/dxrt/README.md

 data mining, alarm system, bots, ki) is wishful thinking. so why all the `map->key`, `key->map` time loss.

+Part of metis debuging was related to a redis gui with all it pros and cons.
+The _dxrt_ system should be inspectable in total with the clojure REPL.

+Furthermore, [portal](https://github.com/djblue/portal) is a realy nice option to understand the system during runtime.

+* no use of an (in-mem)-database at the first place
-* state, exchange, model ... can be pulled into an inmutable (clock ordered) database
+* state, exchange, model **can be pulled into an inmutable (clock ordered) database system snapshots
-* a loop recur makes the progress
+* a loop recur makes the progress (turn based) which simplifies a lot

 ## image